jldesing-dev/jldesign-dev/README.md

 # My Name is Jose Luis De Leon 😉

 I'm a Web Developer from Dominican Republic.
-I have experience in the desing things with Adobe Illustrator/Photoshop, create Web Applications and Web Pages.
+I have experience in the design things with Adobe Illustrator/Photoshop, create Web Applications and Web Pages.
 I'm learning a backend languages por be a complete programmer.
 >Don't programming for solves problems, programming for create solves.

 ## Skills